vulnz/redide4mac/README.md

 Please run "  /.red ide.red" on your terminal and you will start your IDE for MAC.

+NOTE!
+if your get Permission denied on your run please do: "chmod 777 red" it will allow term to run red.

 #  List of features